Loring Buzzell: Hecht-Lancaster & Buzzell companies (1956–1959)

 Hecht-Hill-Lancaster Productions' next film soundtrack, Run Silent, Dun Deep, was composed by Franz Waxman and published by Hecht-Lancaster & Buzzell Music.
 A tie-in theme song (not featured in the film) was composed by Kenny Jacobson and recorded by Jack Pleis and his orchestra for release by Decca Records in April 1958.
 Also in 1958, Buzzell published one of Hecht-Lancaster & Buzzell Music's most successful songs, "Separate Tables", written by Harry Warren and Harold Adamson and tied to Hecht-Hill-Lancaster Productions' film Separate Tables.
-This one did appear in the film, alongside David Raksin's score, the later of which was nominated for an Academy Award for Best Music, Scoring of a Dramatic or Comedy Picture at the 31st Academy Awards ceremony on April 6, 1959.
-Recordings of Warren and Adamson's title song were made by Vic Damone (which became Damone's best-selling record), Victor Silvester and Jacqueline Boyer, all three for Columbia Records, Eydie Gormé for ABC-Paramount Records, Mantovani for London Records, Lilian Terry for Compagnia Generale del Disco, The Clebanoff Strings for Mercury Records, Len Mercer for Discografica Editrice Tirrena, the Everest Concert Orchestra for Everest Records, Golden Guinea Strings for Pye Records, and Lu Ann Simms for Jubilee Records.
-Simms also named her sole full-length album At Separate Tables.
+This one did appear in the film, alongside David Raksin's score, the latter of which was nominated for an Academy Award for Best Music, Scoring of a Dramatic or Comedy Picture at the 31st Academy Awards ceremony on April 6, 1959.
+Recordings of Warren and Adamson's title song were made by Vic Damone (which became Damone's best-selling record), Victor Silvester, and Jacqueline Boyer, all three for Columbia Records, Eydie Gormé for ABC-Paramount Records, Mantovani for London Records, Lilian Terry for Compagnia Generale del Disco, The Clebanoff Strings for Mercury Records, Len Mercer for Discografica Editrice Tirrena, the Everest Concert Orchestra for Everest Records, Golden Guinea Strings for Pye Records, and Lu Ann Simms for Jubilee Records.
+Simms also titled her sole full-length album At Separate Tables.

 Another successful soundtrack album published by Hecht-Lancaster & Buzzell Music was Cry Tough, a Hecht-Hill-Lancaster Productions subsidiary picture, produced through Cannon Productions and Anne Productions.
 The score was composed and performed by Brazilian guitarist Laurindo Almeida and received a twelve-song LP treatment from Capitol Records in November 1959, under the title Happy Cha Cha Cha.
 Jack Marshall composed the soundtrack to two Hecht-Hill-Lancaster Productions' films, The Rabbit Trap and Take a Giant Step, both published through Hecht-Lancaster & Buzzell Music.
-The later had a theme song written by Jay Livingston and Ray Evans, which was performed by the film's star Johnny Nash for an ABC-Paramount Records 45 single.
-Hecht-Lancaster & Buzzell Music also published and copyrighted the film scores from Hecht-Hill-Lancaster Proprietary Limited's Summer of the Seventeenth Doll, composed by Benjamin Frankel, and Hecht-Hill Lancaster Films' The Devil's Disciple, composed by Richard Rodney Bennett; neither soundtrack received general releases outside the film.
+The latter had a theme song written by Jay Livingston and Ray Evans, which was performed by the film's star Johnny Nash for an ABC-Paramount Records 45 single.
+Hecht-Lancaster & Buzzell Music also published and copyrighted the film scores from Hecht-Hill-Lancaster Proprietary Limited's Summer of the Seventeenth Doll, composed by Benjamin Frankel, and Hecht-Hill Lancaster Films' The Devil's Disciple (co-produced by Kirk Duglas' Brynaprod), composed by Richard Rodney Bennett; neither soundtrack received general releases outside the film.